Belva Ann Lockwood: Legal education

+Law practice

-The District of Columbia Bar thus admitted her, although several judges told Lockwood they had no confidence in her, a reaction she repeatedly had to overcome.
+The District of Columbia Bar admitted her, although several judges told Lockwood they had no confidence in her, a reaction she repeatedly had to overcome.
 When she tried to gain admission to the Maryland Bar, a judge lectured her and told her that God Himself had determined that women were not equal to men and never could be.
 When she tried to respond on her own behalf, he said she had no right to speak and had her removed from the courtroom.
 She also applied to the Court of Claims to represent veterans and their families, but was denied.
 She applied to the United States Supreme Court bar after having practiced for the minimum three years and secured Albert G. Riddle as sponsor, but her motion was also denied on gender grounds.

 Lockwood thus struggled against both social practice and the limited legal standing accorded women.
 Under English Common Law, Lockwood was considered a "feme covert" (English version of medieval Anglo-Norman legal term), that is, a married woman.
 Her status under the law differed from that of an unmarried woman, as a wife was considered strictly subordinate to her husband.
 Even in 1873, many states refused to allow a married woman to individually own or inherit property, nor did she have the right to make contracts or keep money earned unless her husband gave his permission.

 Nonetheless, Lockwood began to build a practice and won some cases.
 Even her detractors acknowledged her competence.
 She became known as an advocate for women's issues; she spoke on behalf of an 1872 bill for equal pay for federal government employees.
 Lockwood also remained active in several women's suffrage organizations, and testified before Congress in support of legislation to give married women and widows more legal protection.

 Because her practice was limited in the 1870s due to social discrimination, Lockwood drafted an anti-discrimination bill to have the same access to the bar as male colleagues.
 From 1874 to 1879, she lobbied Congress to pass it.
 In 1879, Congress finally passed the law, which President Rutherford B. Hayes signed into law.
 It allowed all qualified women attorneys to practice in any federal court.
 Lockwood was then sworn in as the first woman member of the U.S. Supreme Court bar on March 3, 1879.

 Late in 1880, Lockwood became the first female lawyer to argue a case before the U.S. Supreme Court, arguing Kaiser v.
-Stickney and later United States v.
+Stickney.
+In 1906, Lockwood represented the Cherokee Nation in United States v.
 Cherokee Nation.
-Lockwood later sponsored Samuel R. Lowery to the Supreme Court bar, making him the fifth black attorney to be admitted, and ultimately the first to argue a case before the court.

-Presidential run
+She was successful in ensuring the payment of the five million dollar suit, one of the largest made to that date to a Native American tribe for land ceded to the government.
+She also represented hundreds of family members of Civil War veterans in their pension claims.
+Lockwood later sponsored Samuel R. Lowery to the Supreme Court bar, who was among the first black lawyers admitted.

+Lockwood had a 43-year career as a lawyer.